VDB Comparison

 You don't require high-end equipment, or powerful GPUs.
 You don't need ML and data science experts.
 Thanks to pre-trained machine learning models, you can create an intuitive component that generates and compares vector embeddings right within your browser, on a local machine, tailored to your data.
 You also don't require library installations or complex configurations for end-users.
 You don't have to know Python; you can do it directly in TypeScript.
 And you can start immediately.

 The following tutorial in creating a small-scale AI application demonstrates just how straightforward and efficient the process can be.
-Though our component is a very specific use case, you can apply its basic approach to operationalizing vector embeddings for all kinds of practial applications.
+Though our component is a very specific use case, you can apply its basic approach to operationalizing vector embeddings for all kinds of practical applications.

 Intrigued?
 Ready to start building?